-School Year 2018-19 findings
+School Year 2019-20 Findings

-Minnesota's School-based Diversion Model (SBDM) is a student-centered plan to keep youth from entering the criminal justice system due to arrests at school.
-It was created by a team of professionals, students, and parents from various backgrounds and constituent groups.
+Minnesota's School-Based Diversion Model (SBDM) is a student-centered plan to keep youth from entering the criminal justice system due to arrests at school or during school hours.
+A team of professionals, students, and parents from various backgrounds and constituent groups created it.
 The project is funded by a MN legislative appropriation and two Department of Human Services grants; one for grant management and the other for project evaluation.
-The team published an implementation manual outlining shared decision-making, community partnership services, and alternatives to exclusionary practices in schools.
+The team published an implementation manual outlining shared decision-making, community partnership services, and alternatives to exclusionary practices in schools in 2019.